lqc/thinkcspy/source/modules.rst

 We do not include the ``.py`` file extension when importing.
-Python expects the file names of Python modules to end in ``.py``, so the file extention is not included in the **import statement**.
+Python expects the file names of Python modules to end in ``.py``, so the file extension is not included in the **import statement**.

-The use of modules makes it possible to break up very large programs into managable sized parts, and to keep related parts together.
+The use of modules makes it possible to break up very large programs into manageable sized parts, and to keep related parts together.

 .. index:: namespace